hpamula/JavaCrashCourse/README.md

 Issues:
+It shouldn't be too troublesome for simple snippets, but:
-Python creates separate files for every public class, interface or record, but separates them by beginnings of their declaration, which makes all imports under first public class don't work for classes below.
+Python creates separate files for every public class, interface or record, but separates them by beginnings of their declaration, which makes all imports under first public class/interface/record don't work for classes below.
+To completely avoid it use only one public class/interface/record or improve Python codes:)